 “My dad was good with money, so when I inherited his PG&E stock back in the 1980s, I figured it was probably a good investment, and I kept it,” Joe said.

 Joe thought he would eventually pass along the PG&E stock to his kids, but then the problems started.
-PG&E stopped paying dividends to shareholders after California’s devastating wildfires in 2018 and 2019.
+PG&E stopped paying dividends to shareholders after California’s devastating wildfires.
 Its stock price tanked, and the company filed for bankruptcy.